 Learning from restoration experiments

-They examined effects of bottom type (gravel or mud), distance existing adults (near/far), and tidal elevation on oysters that settled on clam-shell “necklaces”.
+They examined the effects of bottom type (gravel or mud), distance existing adults (near/far), and tidal elevation on oysters that settled on clam-shell “necklaces”.
 The most striking effect was tidal elevation.
 More oysters settled lower down, but more non-native sponges, tunicates, and bryozoans did too.
 So where to put the reefs depends on the restoration goals: to maximize oyster numbers, put them low, but to maximize oyster dominance, and have virtually pure native cover, put them high.
 They also did some adaptive management with this concept, initially putting the reefs low to accumulate lots of newly settled oysters, then moving them high to kill off the non-natives.
 While using stressful conditions to enhance natives over non-natives is common in terrestrial landscapes (grazing, fire, etc.), this is perhaps the first application of this concept to marine systems, so it has some general value to practitioners working on restoration beneath the tides in other systems.

 Non-native oyster aquaculture